-Simulations including observed ice lenses were conducted on all snowpits (Fig. 6) leading to a strong decrease in simulated $T_B$ H-pol (up to 40 K).
+Simulations including observed ice lenses were conducted on all snowpits (Fig. 5) leading to a strong decrease in simulated $T{\rm B}$ H-pol (up to 40 K).
 At H-pol, the RMSE are thus improved by 15.4, 23.4 and 9.3 K at 11, 19 (initially > 35 K) and 37 GHz (initially > 20 K) respectively.
-The ice lenses also slightly decrease the bias measured at V-pol for all frequencies leading to a RMSE improvement of 3 to 4 K. These results show that a simple ice lens implementation in DMRT-ML helps to simulate the strong reflection component of ice lenses (decrease of snowpack emissivity), leading to improved simulations of $T_B$ .
+The ice lenses also slightly decrease the bias measured at V-pol for all frequencies leading to a RMSE improvement of 3 to 4 K. These results show that a simple ice lens implementation in DMRT-ML helps to simulate the important effect of ice lenses on snowpack emissivity, leading to improved simulations of $T{\rm B}$.

-However, a large variability (190 to 245 K) in $T_B$ observations at H-pol at 11 and 19 GHz is not reproduced by the simulations (dotted black line in Fig. 6).
-This feature suggests some limitations of ice lens and/or snow layering modeling in DMRT-ML that can be related to the fact that coherence effect is not taken into account.
-Note that this underestimation of $T_B$ spatial variability is not related to the soil as it is demonstrated in Sect.
-3.2.1.
+However, a large variability (190 to 245 K) in $T{\rm B}$ observations at H-pol at 11 and 19 GHz is not reproduced by the simulations (simulated $T{\rm B}$ between 210 and 220 K in Fig. 5).
+This feature suggests some limitations of ice lens and/or snow layering modeling in DMRT-ML.
 The modeling uncertainties related to ice lenses will be discussed more specifically in Sect.
 3.2.4.